StrideBoL/BoL/README.md

-# Stride's Bot of Legends Compilation
+## Stride's Bot of Legends Compilation
-Currently Developing: Heavy Metal Mordekaiser